This post may contain affiliate links. Read the full disclosure here.

 - Cucumbers, tomatoes, sliced avocados or sprouts

-- Add some dijon mustard, vegan garlic aioli, vegan mayonnaise, vegan ranch dressing and ketchup
+- Add some dijon mustard, vegan garlic aioli, vegan mayonnaise, vegan ranch dressing, sriracha mayo, and thousand island dressing.

 - Pickled or fresh red onions